Science Theme

 OTHER GUESTS:

-Dr. Erin Leonard, JPL – planetary scientist, geologic mapper
+Dr. Libby Ives, JPL – planetary scientist, geologic history of planets, sedimentology and field expeditions

 Schedule

 The agenda is structured to intersperse the science, theme, and art talks with art-making and discussion activities.
 Day 1 is focused on the theme of Space & Society, with talks introducing the science theme as well as discussing art as a tool for inquiry and discourse.
 Day 2 is about half talks / half art-making, with the morning block focused on Science-Art Connections leading into the first lab session that afternoon.
-Day 3 is nearly all art-making, as well as a demo in the morning focused around accessing public data from space missions and another science demo from one of the guest speakers.
+Day 3 is nearly all art-making, as well as a demo in the morning focused around accessing public data from space missions.

 Workshop Agenda.
-Some small details are still in flux, but agenda is more or less complete.
+Details are still in flux, but we will finalize the agenda in September.

 Logistics